ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 In Java, you can assign the `null` value to any variable of a reference type.
 Therefore, a `handle` type variable may also refer to the Java `null`.

 The following section describes various aspects of Java interoperability in Ballerina.
-You can copy and paste the following examples into a `.bal` file and run it using the `ballerina run <file_name.bal>` command.
+You can copy and paste the following examples into a `.bal` file and run it using the `bal run <file_name.bal>` command.

 ## Calling Java Programs from Ballerina
 The following subsections explain how to call Java code from Ballerina.